rufateivaz/WaterSegmentation/README.md

  ## Note:
  1) Supervised Learning method is more accurate but very costly (annotation cost).
 Therefore, an unsupervised domain adaptation technique can be used to train the network with another but similar datasets (source domain) and the obtained knowledge can be adapted to the target domain during training.
- 2) Tampere-WaterSeg is our use case (or target domain), while the target domain includes other similar and already labeled datasets (e.g., WaterDataset, MaSTr-1325, etc).
+ 2) Tampere-WaterSeg is our use case (or target domain), while the source domain includes another but similar and already labeled datasets (e.g., WaterDataset, MaSTr-1325, etc).

 ## The explanation of the results given above:
   1) Supervised: The segmentation model is trained and tested with Tampere-WaterSeg (costly; annotation cost).